dw839566105/Jinping_Reconstruction/ReadMe.md

 > Locate in the `Calib`.
 Based on the training data, obtain the model by different fit method.

 + Reconstruction
 > Locate in the `Recon`.
-Reconstruct for different data types, including the Simulation data and the raw data.
+Reconstruct the Simulation data.
+Notice that the raw data has different data structure.
+The code is at a local repository (https://gitlab.airelinux.org/jinping/production).

 + Draw
 > Locate in the `Draw`.
 View necessary results via pictures and validate different models.